cheeaun/mooeditable/Docs/MooEditable/MooEditable.md

 ### Arguments:

-1. textarea      - (*mixed*) A string of the id for an Element or an Element reference of the textarea this editor modifies
+1. textarea      - (*mixed*) A string of the id for an Element or an Element reference of the textarea this editor modifies.
 2. options - (*object*, optional) The options object.

 ### Options: